Does Bright Health Insurance Cover Alcohol and Drug Rehab?

 However, just because this is what the experts recommend, it does not mean your Bright Health benefits will cover treatment for this length of time.
 Bright Health insurance rehab benefits vary greatly between plans.
 For example, a gold plan from Bright Health will offer far more coverage than a bronze plan.
 Also, the type of treatment you need all depends on the severity of your problems and your doctor’s recommendations.
 If your doctor recommends only a 3-month treatment stay, your insurance probably won’t pay for additional time.

 To know for sure just what your Bright Health insurance benefits will and will not cover, your best bet is to look up your plan information.
 You’ll find all of that information on your insurance card.
 Call the number on the back or contact the drug rehab facility you’re thinking about to ask them to look it up for you.

-What if My Bright Health Policy Does Not Cover Inpatient Drug Rehab?
+What If My Bright Health Insurance Does Not Cover Inpatient Rehab Centers?

 It’s unlikely, but it may be possible that your Bright Health coverage doesn’t include any benefits for rehab.
 For example, this may happen if you have a plan that offers only catastrophic coverage and few other benefits.
 These plans are appealing because they offer the lowest premiums, but they often don’t provide any additional benefits until you reach the maximum out-of-pocket cost.

 Luckily, depending on the rehab center you choose, you may have financing or scholarship options available.
 Many rehabs offer treatment on a sliding-scale basis depending on what you can pay.
 Others may even have grants from state or federal governments to help people who don’t have the means to pay for treatment out of pocket.